ORLANDO, Fla. — UCF (24-11, 11-7) guard A.J. Davis dreamed about playing at Madison Square Garden his whole life.

-The Matt Williams Show began at 7:00 p.m. sharp.
-The senior sharpshooter from Orlando swished 3 three-pointers to charge UCF ahead, 11-3.
+Senior guard Matt Williams began the game red-hot.
+The sharpshooter from Orlando swished three triples to charge UCF ahead, 11-3.

-Illinois was continuously deterred by the presence of Knights’ 7’6″ center Tacko Fall.
-The UCF anchor played a huge role in allowing his squad to take a double-figures lead at 17-6.
+Illinois was continuously deterred by the presence of Knights seven-foot, six-inch center Tacko Fall.
+The UCF defensive anchor played an instrumental role in allowing his squad to take an early 17-6 lead.

 “He’s such a unique player,” said Illinois interim head coach Jamall Waller of Fall.
 “I knew it would take an adjustment for our guys.”

-The Fighting Illini persisted to stay close early.
-Sophomore Jalen Coleman-Lands found his shooting legs with back-to-back triples at the 12-minute mark, pulling Illinois back within eight.
+The Fighting Illini stayed close, however.
+Sophomore Jalen Coleman-Lands found his groove with back-to-back triples at the 12-minute mark, pulling Illinois within eight.

 Though, nine consecutive UCF points marched the Knights to a 17-point advantage.
-Spark-plug Chad Brown had his fingerprint on the contest.
-His energy was imperative in getting the sold-out crowd of 10,011 on their feet and cheering.
+Sophomore Chad Brown had his fingerprints on the run.
+His energy fueled the sold-out crowd of 10,011 to explode.

-“It’s one of the best environments I have been in as a player or coach,” said UCF head coach Johnny Dawkins of the fans.
+“It’s one of the best environments I have been in as a player or coach,” said UCF head coach Johnny Dawkins.
 “I love it when you can’t hear yourself think.

 “They’ve created a great environment and it’s been that way just not tonight.
 We have had unbelievable crowds where it’s just very difficult for the opposing team.
 And that’s what you want to have.”

-Despite trailing 32-15, Illinois stole momentum going into halftime.
-Senior Malcolm Hill, who has scored over 1,800 points and grabbed more than 600 rebounds in his career, went on a personal 4-0 burst to silence the crowd.
+Despite trailing 32-15, Illinois stole momentum heading into halftime.
+Senior Malcolm Hill, who has scored over 1,800 points and grabbed more than 600 rebounds in his collegiate career, went on a personal four-point burst to silence the crowd.

 However, “The Nightmare” was soon back to cheering.